Azure/acr/docs/custom-domain/README.md

 ## Limitations

 * This capability is provided without a service level agreement, and isn't currently recommended for production workloads.
-* Azure Container Registry custom domains can't currently be configured using an Azure key vault deployed in a virtual network with a Key Vault firewall.

 ## Prerequisites
 - [Azure CLI](https://docs.microsoft.com/cli/azure/): version 2.4.0 or higher, or use [Azure Cloud Shell](https://docs.microsoft.com/azure/cloud-shell/overview)